SAP/ui5-migration/docs/guide/newReplacement.md

 ##### Modules
-The `modules` section represents the code modifications which should be performed. top level it contains a custom grouping id, it can be freely chosen, e.g. `jQuery Function Extensions` the second level contains a unique id for the replacement, it can also be freely chosen, e.g. `*.cursorPos` Keep in mind that the configName is passed, e.g. to the `Finder` and used there, so it could play rule Inside this object there are 3 mandatory keys: `finder`, `extender` and `replacer`, their values are an alias which can be defined and the respective top level sections `finders`, `extenders` and `replacers`
+The `modules` section represents the code modifications which should be performed.
+Top level it contains a custom grouping id, which can be freely chosen, e.g. `jQuery Function Extensions` The second level contains a unique id for the replacement, it can also be freely chosen, e.g. `*.cursorPos`, unless a `Finder` uses it for determining a name. e.g.
+ Keep in mind that the second level id (configName) is passed, e.g. to the `Finder` and used there, so it could play a role Inside this object there are 3 mandatory keys: `finder`, `extender` and `replacer`, their values are an alias which can be defined and the respective top level sections `finders`, `extenders` and `replacers`